 Individuals charged with crimes must be competent to understand the court process and the possible outcomes of that process.
-If any representative of the judicial process questions whether an individual is competent, the court may order a competency evaluation.
-The Outpatient Competency Examination Program skillfully completes these evaluations in a manner that allows the judicial system to handle these cases timely.
-A majority of these evaluations are conducted in county jails.
+If any representative of the judicial process questions whether an individual is competent, the court may order a competency examination.
+The Outpatient Competency Examination Program skillfully completes these examinations in a manner that allows the judicial system to handle these cases timely.
+A majority of these examinations are conducted in county jails.

 - Department: means the Department of Health Services (DHS)

 - Contract Provider: means the mental health provider under contract to DHS who has contractual responsibility for working with the examiners in the county ordering the competency examination to arrange the time of the examination, gather information, etc.

 - Wisconsin Forensic Unit (WFU): means the group of examiners under contract to the DHS to conduct competency examinations on behalf of the DHS.

 - Contracted Examiner: means the DHS approved examiner who performs competency examinations on behalf of the DHS and has signed a contract to work with the Wisconsin Forensic Unit.

 - Crisis Situation: means a situation which occurs in the county jail where the defendant is being housed pending the examination by the DHS and is generally described as one in which the defendant is at high risk for harm to him/herself in the jail setting or the mental health needs of the defendant can not reasonably be met by the staff in the jail until the examination and hearing have been held.

 Wis.
 Stat. § 971.14(2)(am) specifies that if the Department is ordered by the court to conduct an examination under this section, the Department determines whether it will be conducting the examination on an outpatient or inpatient basis.
 The Department will normally conduct these examinations on an outpatient basis (outside the custody of one of the department's Mental Health Institutes) unless a situation arises which in the opinion of the Department, requires conducting the examination in an inpatient setting.